Home / Blog / The Correct Way to Fix Software Bugs Fast

 Nobody likes bugs.
 But when they occur — get them fixed fast by following these guidelines to deliver all the information your developers truly need.

-At Trustshoring, we always like to advise our clients to make sure that the necessary processes are in place to help them avoid software bugs upfront.
+At Trustshoring, we always advise our clients to ensure that the necessary processes are in place to help them avoid software bugs upfront.

 However, once they occur, how can you get them fixed as quickly as possible?

 You don’t want your bug to be forgotten about, and you want it to be a top priority.
-In order to achieve that, make sure you use an issue tracker (no matter which one, actually).
+To achieve that, make sure you use an issue tracker (no matter which one, actually).
 This will ensure your team knows its priorities and nothing will get lost.

 Don’t write “The save button is broken”.
 In most cases, your team won’t know what that means.
 Even though it sounds dumb at first, not everything is as obvious as it seems to you.
 Bugs may be encountered only when entering specific data, taking a specific route to a page, or any other steps upfront.
 It may matter who you’re logged in as or what button you click.
 If you supply your team with that information upfront, you won’t have delays later.